-Selling a home can be tedious.
+Selling a home can take time and effort.
 You must deal with realtors, banks, and the home inspection process, and you’ll need a range of documents to complete the sale.
 These documents are all necessary, and failure to provide any of them may cause closing to be delayed or even unattainable.
 If you want to sell your house fast in Pittsburgh, you’ll need the following documents to do so:

 1. Seller’s Disclosure Statement

 According to Pennsylvania law, a seller must sign a disclosure statement before a sale can be finalized.
-Moreover, a prospective buyer must receive this statement prior to the close of escrow.
-The disclosure statement provides general property information, and it’ll make note of any defects, liens, and title issues.
+Moreover, a prospective buyer must receive this statement before closing escrow.
+The disclosure statement provides general property information and will note any defects, liens, and title issues.
 Having an accurate disclosure statement will help you avoid future legal issues.

 2. Certificate Of Home Inspection

 A home inspection is a required step that must be completed before listing the house on the market.
-The home inspector will look for any major problems with the property so you have a chance to fix these before staging and showing the home to potential buyers.
+The home inspector will look for any significant problems with the property so you can fix these before staging and showing the home to potential buyers.

 3. Title Report (Preliminary)

 The preliminary title report, which is required by law, confirms the seller’s title to the property.
-A list of liens and encumbrances on the property will also be included in the preliminary title report.
+The preliminary title report will also include a list of liens and encumbrances on the property.

 4. Mortgage Letter From The Lender